ilovedadata/ilovedadata.github.io/README.md

     **5. What is the episode with the most characters?
 Make a top and a flop 10!**

-    To answer this question I used the dataframe that stores the episodes and Pandas aggregation functions in order to count the number of characters for each of the episodes.
-The following picture shows the top and flop 10 episodes in terms of characters count, once again obtained by combining Pandas aggfuncs and Matplotlib.
+    To answer this question I used the dataframe that stores the episodes and the Pandas groupby function.
+The latter one is necessary in order to count the number of characters for each of the episodes.
+The following picture shows the top and flop 10 episodes in terms of characters count.
     ![TopFlop10](https://github.com/ilovedadata/ilovedadata.github.io/assets/106730909/3b0249ab-ed51-46ef-b1e1-0c0b821932fc)

     **6. What is the most present word in Naruto plots?
 Exclude English stopwords and punctuation signs**